 People are always going to have to work with others, and sports are a great way of doing so.

 For example, at a job, people have to collaborate with co-workers to accomplish certain tasks.
-Playing a sport, coming to practices, games, meetings and even socials with a team builds great skills of working with other people.
+Playing a sport, coming to practices, games, meetings and even socials with a team build great skills in working with other people.

 Not only do students get a chance to play, work hard and connect with a team, but a no cut policy also raises student involvement in school.

 There are plenty of students out there who wouldn’t be involved in school activities at all if they couldn’t do a sport or two.
-Student participation looks really good on college applications, and it builds the school’s athletic program as well.
+Student participation in activities like sixth-grade camp looks really good on college applications, and it builds the school’s athletic program as well.

 Not having a cut policy is a great thing for us at CHS.
 The way we are running athletics, giving every student a chance and providing a good way to have fun, is exactly what we need.

-Exercise, play, teamwork and student involvement are excellent ways to keep students connected to school, and keep them happy.
+Exercise, play, teamwork and student involvement in activities are excellent ways to keep students connected to the school and keep them happy.

 Sofia is freshman this year and is very excited to be working on the Globe.
 She hopes to create a lot of great stories this year and make some new friends.
 She has a little sister...